 If you are looking for a pallet to help with your recycling or zero waste initiatives, you need to look at what your pallets are made from.
 Paper is a very easy material to recycle, especially in comparison to wood.
 In most cases, corrugated paper pallets are 100 percent recyclable because they aren't held together by nails or staples and can be bailed with other paper materials like boxes and edge protectors.
 As a bonus, paper can also be made completely out of recycled materials; the sustainability goes full circle.

 Over a 20 year span, General Motors required all deliveries to its 62 facilities use paper pallets.
 This aided in establishing GM's zero waste status and self-reporting $2 billion in recycling revenue, according to GreenBiz.

 So are corrugated paper pallets the best pallet for green-minded companies?
 We think so.
-If you are serious about implementing paper pallets as part of your sustainability efforts but you’re concerned about how they stand up in other areas to wooden pallets, check out our blog Material Comparison: Wood Pallets vs Corrugated Paper Pallets.
+If you are serious about social responsibility and implementing paper pallets as part of your sustainability efforts but you’re concerned about how they stand up in other areas to wooden pallets, check out our blog Material Comparison: Wood Pallets vs Corrugated Paper Pallets.
 If you have questions about paper pallets or other sustainability issues, contact our team.
 We're happy to help!